 Before you make an RTI application, check to see if the information is already available in the:

-If the information is not available, you can submit an RTI application seeking access to documents held in the department.
+If the information is not available, you can apply to access documents held in the department.

 Your application must:

 - be in the approved form and accompanied by the application fee